Ditto (song): Commercial performance

 "Ditto" debuted at number one on South Korea's Circle Digital Chart in the issue dated December 18–25, 2022, earning NewJeans their second number-one single in the country after "Attention".
-It remained atop the chart for five consecutive weeks.
+It remained atop the chart for thirteen weeks, becoming the longest-running number one song in the chart's history.
 The song debuted at number one on the Billboard Vietnam Hot 100 in the chart issue dated December 29, 2022, becoming their first number-one single in the country.
-It topped the chart for three consecutive weeks, after which it was replaced by their own "OMG", making NewJeans the international artist with the most weeks atop the chart.
+It topped the chart for three consecutive weeks, after which it was replaced by their own "OMG", making NewJeans the international artist with the most weeks atop the chart alongside Blackpink.
 "Ditto" reached number one on the Indonesia Songs chart.
-The song spent three and four consecutive weeks atop the Singapore's Top Streaming Chart and the Taiwan Songs chart, respectively.
+The song spent three and four consecutive weeks atop Singapore's Top Streaming Chart and the Taiwan Songs chart, respectively.
 In Japan, the song peaked at number 12 on the Billboard Japan Hot 100 and number 13 on the Oricon Combined Singles Chart.

 In the United Kingdom, "Ditto" was NewJeans' first entry on the Official Singles Chart, peaking at number 95.
 The song debuted at number 17 on the Bubbling Under Hot 100 in the chart issue dated January 7, 2023, and entered the US Billboard Hot 100 at number 96 two weeks later with 5.1 million US streams, becoming the group's first entry on the chart.
 They were the fastest Korean act to enter the chart and the fifth Korean group after Wonder Girls, BTS, Blackpink and Twice.
 The song peaked at number 82 in its fifth week on the chart.
 "Ditto" became NewJeans' highest-ranked song on the Billboard Argentina Hot 100, reaching number 43.
 It also charted in Australia (54), Canada (43), Hong Kong (3), Malaysia (2), the Netherlands (31), Philippines (2), and Portugal (153).

-The song was NewJeans first top-10 hit on the Billboard Global Excl.
-US, peaking at number four with 41.9 million streams and 3,000 digital downloads sold in the period of December 30, 2022–January 5, 2023.
+The song was NewJeans' first top-10 hit on the Billboard Global Excl.
+US, peaking at number four with 41.9 million streams and 3,000 digital downloads sold from December 30, 2022, to January 5, 2023.
 It debuted at number 36 on the Billboard Global 200 in the chart issue dated December 31, 2022, and peaked at number eight two weeks later with 46.5 million streams and 4,000 digital downloads sold, making NewJeans the fourth Korean group to enter the chart's top-10 after BTS, Blackpink, and Big Bang.